Follow TV Tropes

 It's virtually impossible to list tropes for these characters without spoiling everything or creating Self-Fulfilling Spoilers since the whole existence of his identities already reveals a large part of the game's main lore.

 Orpheus was once a famous crime novelist, but after being rescued from a fire about 10 years ago, he lost all his memories.
 His body recovered, but his memories never returned.
 Unable to do anything about his memory, Orpheus accepted his new lifestyle and founded his own detective agency.
-However, he received no good cases and turned back to drinking.
-Orpheus would awaken the next day to find cuts all over his body, with objects that he never would've touched normally.
+However, he received no good cases and turned to drinking.
+Orpheus would then often find himself awakening the next day to find cuts all over his body, with objects that he never would've touched normally.
 Even after Orpheus stopped drinking, days would mysteriously get skipped over with increasing frequency.
 He eventually found the source of his problem from the looks from his neighbors: he didn't lose track of the days at all, but instead, another persona awakened inside him, his old self.
+After receiving a commission letter from his self-proclaimed most loyal reader, mysteriously aware of a secret alias belonging to Orpheus, who requests that Orpheus locate his missing daughter, Orpheus travels to the abandoned and infamous Oletus Manor, the place where Orpheus had apparently lost his memory ten years prior.
+However, upon being forced to seek shelter inside the manor, Orpheus locates a hidden bookcase containing a vast number of diaries, all written by people who had been invited to the manor, which tell of strange "games" being held at the manor.

 open/close all folders